Needle Biopsy of the Lung

-You may be instructed not eat or drink for eight hours before your biopsy.
+Your doctor may tell you not to eat or drink for eight hours before your biopsy.
 However, you may take your routine medications with sips of water.
-If you are diabetic and take insulin, you should talk to your doctor as your usual insulin dose may need to be adjusted.
+If you are diabetic and take insulin, ask your doctor if you need to adjust your usual insulin dose.

-Prior to a needle biopsy, you should report to your doctor all medications that you are taking, including herbal supplements, and if you have any allergies, especially to anesthesia.
-Your physician may advise you to stop taking aspirin or a blood thinner for a specific period of time before your procedure.
+Prior to a needle biopsy, tell your doctor about all the medications you take, including herbal supplements.
+List any allergies, especially to anesthesia.
+Your doctor may tell you to stop taking aspirin or a blood thinner for a time before your procedure.

-Also, inform your doctor about recent illnesses and other medical conditions.
+Also, tell your doctor about recent illnesses and other medical conditions.

 What does the equipment look like?

-A biopsy needle is generally several inches long and the barrel is about as wide as a large paper clip.
+A biopsy needle is generally several inches long.
+The barrel is about as wide as a large paper clip.
 The needle is hollow so it can capture the tissue specimen.